atia009/the-odin-project/07-library/README.md

 ## Features

-Users can do the follow:
+Users can do the following:

 - add a drink
 - remove a drink